 Q. Can the Roxy be rented for private parties?

 A. Yes.
 We charge a $50 fee for a private showing, and you must buy a minimum of 15 tickets of any price category.
 Each person coming in to your get-together must have an appropriate ticket.
-If you have extra tickets left over, you can give them to anyone you like and they're good for any show.
+If you have extra tickets left over, you can give them to anyone you like or keep them for your own future use; they're good for any show.
 If you want a private show for a large group (50 or more people), we can usually negotiate a lower ticket price and/or waive the $50 fee.
 We can also work out deals on concession items for you.
 Give us a call or e-mail us for more information.

 Q. I bought a large soda and spilled it.
 Can I get it refilled for free?